choudharyus/week2-monday3/readme.md

 We use `this` similar to the way we use pronouns in natural languages like English and French.
 Say we write:

 ```
- “John bites an apple.
-The apple tastes good”
+John bites an apple.
+The apple tastes good
 ```

-We could have written this:
+We can also say it another way:

 ```
-“John bites an apple.
-This tastes good”
+John bites an apple.
+This tastes good
 ```

+What does `this` refer to?` The apple.

 In a similar manner, we use the `this` keyword as a replacement for the subject in question.